 Thomas E Ketchum was a Texan, born in San Saba County in 1863, but he departed the state in nefarious circumstances in 1895.
 Very little is known of these first twenty-seven years of his life but in December of 1895 he and some accomplices shot and killed John ‘Jap’ Powers, a rancher living near Knickerbocker, Texas.
 Mrs. Powers and her lover were in on the murder and went to jail.
 Tom (as he was still known) and his pals lit out for the Pecos valley and became cowpunchers.

 A bandit named Black Jack Christian (really Will Christian) operated along the Arizona/New Mexico border and in what Mr. Dylan has described as a twist of fate, Christian and Ketchum became confused by law officers, not always Einsteinian in mental acuity.
-The good news for Ketchum was that many of his crimes (for he hardly gone straight in New Mexico) were laid at Christian’s door and when Christian was finally shot and killed in Graham County, AZ, the authorities ID’d the corpse as that of Tom Ketchum.
+The good news for Ketchum was that many of his crimes (for he had hardly gone straight in New Mexico) were laid at Christian’s door and when Christian was finally shot and killed in Graham County, AZ, the authorities ID’d the corpse as that of Tom Ketchum.
 But the real Ketchum continued his marauding, accepting the soubriquet 'Black Jack' with resignation.

 Thomas E Ketchum, known as Black Jack